 - Have more than $1,000,000 in net worth not including your personal residence

-PeerStreet was founded in 2008, lists projects in 44 different states, and has returned more than $175 million in interest to investors.
+PeerStreet was founded in 2008 and lists projects in 44 different states.
+PeerStreet has made more than $225 million in interest payments and over $4 billion in principal to investors.

-You need to be an accredited investor to use PeerStreet (same requirements as above), and fees range from 0.25% to 1.00%, varying by fund.
+You need to be an accredited investor to use PeerStreet (same requirements as CrowdStreet), and fees range from 0.25% to 1.00%, varying by fund.
 Funds include commercial, residential, and single-family homes.

-EquityMultiple was founded in 2015, and they’ve shown investors historic returns of 14.1% in the past five years.
-You must be an accredited investor, and they offer three different real estate crowdfunding approaches:
+EquityMultiple was founded in 2015, and they are one of the best real estate crowdfunding sites if you have $10,000 to invest comfortably.
+You must be an accredited investor to work with EquityMultiple, and they offer three different real estate crowdfunding approaches:

 - Fund Investing: Requires a minimum investment of $20,000, offers immediate diversification, and the target duration of the projects is 1.5 to 10+ years.